 What’s more, once prospects sign up, you can send them automated email marketing campaigns and establish relationships.
 In SaaS, it starts when a lead comes in.
 Ultimately, lead nurturing will lead to inactive, cold leads to become warm over time and convert eventually.

 Remember one thing: you should resist the urge to send prospects daily emails and constantly display them remarketing ads that are featuring the paid version of your product.
 Don’t scare them away with a quick proposal.
 Instead, research their interests and pain points so that you can communicate how the paid version will solve their challenges.

 3. Pricing Strategy

 There are many pricing strategies that SaaS companies use, and that potentially can increase conversion rates.
 Based on the features you offer and challenges you solve, choose the best option that will work for your business.
+When deciding on a pricing strategy, it’s important to consider not only the features and benefits of your product, but also how you can effectively do the marketing for it.
+SEO marketing for SaaS companies is one of the best ways of acquiring new customers and test the market efficiently.
 Some of the most popular SaaS pricing models include:

 - Free trial implies access to all features for a limited time with a purchase after the trial period.

 - The freemium model provides access to limited functionalities for free as long as users want and paying for more advanced features.

 - ‘Pay As You Use’ model is used when the product has a single feature or a limited number of them.
 Its variation sounds ‘Pay for the Scale’ and means that a user will pay if they want additional benefits (like an extended number of leads or pages).